 About Yelp Data

-Based on nearly 200M reviews and hundreds of millions of photos, Yelp has amassed a unique dataset that can be used to uncover local economic trends and insights.
+Based on more than 200M reviews and hundreds of millions of photos, Yelp has amassed a unique dataset that can be used to uncover local economic trends and insights.

 Who compiles these trends and insights?

 Yelp's Data Science team holds a wide range of analytical expertise, driving decision making throughout the company.
 They tell stories with data, empowering Yelp to uncover more ways to provide value to users and local businesses.

 Our data scientists dig into millions of reviews, photos, and searches to find consumer trends, popular businesses, and local insights on everything from the best restaurants to linguistic patterns.
 We work with journalists who use our data insights to track the rise of poke and vaping and find the best airports to eat in.
 We share data with researchers and students through our open dataset, and award prizes to the best uses of the data.
 Researchers have used our data to study what underlies poor patient experiences at hospitals, positive food-hygiene effects from posting inspection scores, the kinds of businesses whose openings are associated with increases in housing prices, the impact of minimum-wage levels on restaurant success, consumers’ willingness to travel within their cities for food, and why restaurants that are out-of-the-way are often better.
 Through Yelp data we're able to tell both broad economic stories and niche vertical stories that help inform the general public – including business owners, consumers and policy makers – about the world around us.

 Interested in learning more or using Yelp Data to inform a story?
 Please reach out at [email protected].
 Join our mailing list to receive an email when new reports are released.